 Unfortunately, such is the case with the Church of Rome welcoming and encouraging adherents to accept the veracity of these so-called Marian apparitions.
 The Fatima episodes are an excellent illustration as to why these visions should categorically be rejected on the grounds of being blasphemous.
 In other words, they are blatantly unscriptural and unchristian.
 Consider the implications of this message attributed to the Lady of Fatima:

 "Our Lady said that many souls would be saved from Hell and the annihilation of nations averted if, in time, devotion to Her Immaculate Heart were established..."
 (Fatima.org)

 Nowhere does the gospel mention anything about devotion to the heart of Mary.
 Nowhere does the New Testament ascribe supernatural powers and roles to the mother of Jesus Christ.
 Mary is not venerated by anyone in Scripture.
-Never do we see prayers dedicated to beings other than God in Scripture, nor does He ever grant us permission to partake in such activity.
+Never do we see prayers dedicated to beings other than God by His people in Scripture, nor does He ever grant us permission to partake in such activity.
 God is our strength and refuge (Psalm 46:1).
 He is our help and deliverer (Psalm 40:17).
 We should trust only in God (Psalm 62:1-8; 73:24-26).
 The Scriptures testify to our Lord and Savior Jesus Christ (John 5:39-40).
 In fact, not even the Holy Spirit points to Himself.
-He points all to Christ (John 16:13).
+He points to Christ (John 16:13).
 Consider further explanation of the messages announced by the visions at Fatima: